 If you’re a dark bread fan, you will love this!
 Don’t tell my husband that I don’t like the bread; he will be heartbroken.
 Try some!
 You might like it.

 These are hot pockets before hot pockets were cool.
 They are the original fast food and are delicious!
 Flaky pastry outside with seasoned minced meat inside and baked in the oven.
 Ohh la la!
 You can dip them in a nice, hearty broth, and they come with many different things inside.
+These were actually a form of the first fast food in Lithuania, given to the soldiers to take with them on the road.
 My kids’ favorite is chocolate, but whatever your poison may be, try them when in Lithuania.

 If you have ever visited a Lithuanian family, I know that they have tried to get you to eat some pig fat on black bread.
 No, really – I know it’s a fact, and if you are not from there you got grossed out!
 The first time I saw it I was like “Ummm… it’s just fat?”
-Think of bacon with no meat; just fat.
+Think of raw bacon with no meat; just fat.
 After I thought about it, the fat is the best part of the bacon, so this could not be all bad, right?!

 This is the craziest-looking thing you have ever seen!
 It’s shaped like a tree with branches.
 It’s normally eaten on special occasions like weddings or holidays.
 Me?
 I will eat it anytime I see it.
 It’s half-cake, half-cookie – and like many deserts in Europe it is not overly sweet.
 Our agent actually brought us some to Germany this year, and it was dipped in chocolate.
 Oh my goodness – I licked the plastic it came in, and the plate, when it was gone.
 You won’t find this at any restaurant.
 You will have to find a local pastry shop, or they are often at the grocery stores.
 Either way, it is worth tracking down and stuffing in your face before you have to get back on the plane.

 Where to Stay in Vilnius:

 Our Favorite place to stay when in town is Vilnius Center Apartment – Embassy.
-We stayed in there one bedroom apartment that slept 4, plus a baby cot.
-The apartment was fully stocked and had a nice kitchenette perfect for our family.The apartments are locally owned by a super nice Lithuanian family who are very helpful and easy to work with!
+We stayed in their one bedroom apartment that slept 4, plus a baby cot.
+The apartment was fully stocked and had a nice kitchenette perfect for our family.
+It had free parking, a must, and was close to the city center.
+The flats have super cute little patios off the back and are really sound proof.
+The apartments are locally owned by a super nice Lithuanian family who are very helpful and easy to work with!